simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 ### Conclusion

-While working on Simple Analytics, I'm constantly fighting the status quo by finding privacy-friendly ways of handling visitor data.
-There is way too little information on how to actually prevent tracking in your own business.
+While working on Simple Analytics, I'm constantly fighting the status quo by finding privacy-friendly ways of handling visitor information.
+There is way too little guidelines on how to actually prevent tracking in your own business.

 I hope this article makes the web a bit more privacy-friendly.
 [Please let me know](https://github.com/simpleanalytics/blog/issues/new) which tips I should add.